hosam-hubspire/react-native-upload/README.md

     filePath: "/path/to/large-video.mp4",
     fileSize: 1024 * 1024 * 50, // 50MB - will use chunked upload (>= 5MB threshold)
     mediaType: "video",
-    thumbnailPath: "/path/to/thumbnail.jpg", // Generated using expo-video-thumbnails
+    // thumbnailPath is optional - will be auto-generated if expo-video-thumbnails is installed
     contentType: "video/mp4",
     extension: "mp4",
   },